nishchaya2k/nishchaya2k/README.md

 ---

 ### 🚀 What I Do
-- Build **production-ready React applications**
+- Build **production-grade React applications** with focus on performance, maintainability, and scalability
-- Optimize performance (API calls, rendering, state updates)
-- Create reusable and scalable UI components
-- Strong debugging and JavaScript fundamentals
+- Optimize rendering by minimizing unnecessary re-renders using proper state structuring and memoization strategies
+- Design component architecture that balances **reusability vs. over-abstraction** based on real product needs
+- Handle complex state flows using Redux and modular patterns to keep code predictable and debuggable
+- Improve API interaction efficiency (batching, debouncing, reducing redundant calls)

 ---